int128/terraform-aws-kops-alb/README.md

 ## Goals

-- Publish services on Kubernetes cluster.
+- Publish services via Ingress, ALB, ACM and Route53.
-- You can manage the cluster using `kubectl` and `kops`.
+- Manage the Kubernetes cluster using `kubectl` and `kops`.
-- You can manage the AWS resources using `terraform`.
+- Manage the AWS resources using `terraform`.

 ## Getting Started